blog post woman jaw pain

 Let’s talk about that weird little click your jaw makes when you yawn, chew, or try to bite into a sandwich.

 You’ve probably brushed it off: “It’s fine, just a little TMJ.”
-But here’s the truth—your body isn’t in the business of adding random sound effects.
+But here’s the truth: your body isn’t in the business of adding random sound effects.
 That click is your jaw joint (the temporomandibular joint) waving a white flag.
 And it’s doing it for a reason.

 What’s Actually Going On?

 A clicking jaw often means the little disc inside the joint is slipping out of place.
-That might not sound like a big deal, but over time, it can lead to joint damage, inflammation, muscle tension, and even changes in your bite or facial structure.
+That might not sound like a big deal, but over time it can lead to joint damage, inflammation, muscle tension, and even changes in your bite or facial structure.

-But Wait—What Does This Have to Do With My Airway?
+What Does This Have to Do With My Airway?

-More than you think.
+More than you might think.

 Why Women Notice It More